tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 Minimal Model Class
 -------------------

-A physical model in QC Lab is assumed to consist of a Hamiltonian of the form:
+A physical model in QC Lab is assumed to consist of a Hamiltonian following the formalism developed in `Miyazaki 2024 <https://doi.org/10.1021/acs.jctc.4c00555>`_

 .. math::